What the Old Testament Is About [An Intro Guide]

 According to the New Testament, Jesus Christ is “the same yesterday, today, and forever” (Hebrews 13:8, NKJV).
 But this idea isn’t new; the Old Testament expresses God’s unchanging nature too.

 The book of Malachi records God speaking about judgment against sinners (Malachi 3:5).
-In the same breath, God promises that He will return to those who choose Him again (verse 7).
+In the same breath, He promises that He will return to those who choose Him again (verse 7).

 The verse in between?

-Here, God is declaring His steadfast patience and compassion, even toward those who have walked away from Him and deserve judgment.
+Here, He is declaring His steadfast patience and compassion, even toward those who have walked away from Him and deserve judgment.
 His character of love does not change.

 But how do we understand His love when He seems to be a stern judge in the Old Testament?
-How about His wrath?
+What about His wrath?

 Some of the stories in the Old Testament can give us the sense that God is harsh and dictatorial toward His people—that He will strike them dead if they don’t obey every little detail.